mizuumi/JDocQA/README.md

 # JDocQA

-Dataset for the LREC-COLING2024 paper JDocQA: Japanese Document Question Answering Dataset for Generative Language Models.
+Document QA dataset for the LREC-COLING2024 paper "JDocQA: Japanese Document Question Answering Dataset for Generative Language Models".

 # Dataset

 Annotations can be downloaded from [Here](dataset/).

+We will provide download link of PDFs in several weeks.

 # Paper